download

 "Then I did it".

 There was an exceptional fan in the McLaren motorhome: his three-month-old son Sebastien, in the arms of his mother Connie.
-For him it is the baptism of Formula 1.
-And for father Juan Pablo the fifth success of the chamber, the first of the season.
-A difficult season, which began with a couple of placings and interrupted by a mysterious shoulder injury which he attributes to tennis and the evil ones to a motocross bike.
-Back on track, Juan Pablo earned the nickname One Problem for his series errors, culminating in the black flag in Canada.
+For him, it is the baptism of Formula 1.
+And for the father Juan Pablo the fifth success in his career, the first of the season.
+A difficult season, which began with a couple of finishes in the points and was interrupted by a mysterious shoulder injury which he attributes to tennis while evil voices point to a motocross bike.
+Back on track, Juan Pablo earned the nickname One Problem for his series of errors, culminating in the black flag in Canada.

 Fernando Alonso's Sunday is just as monotonous.
-Halfway through the Grand Prix he gets close to his rival, then ends up in a rush hour traffic jam and even risks hitting his former teammate Jarno Trulli.
-The problem is that so much boredom has put the race marshals to sleep, who wave the blue flag late to the Italian driver to warn him that he must let himself be lapped.
-Not bad: Fernando Alonso is above all interested in Kimi Raikkonen staying behind.
-So it is, albeit slightly.
-Kimi comes back and finishes on the podium.
-His last virtual overtaking is on Giancarlo Fisichella, who in the pits for refueling misses the start by turning off the engine.
-Fifth place went to Jenson Button, the only Englishman in the company, celebrated by the 100,000 fans present at Silverstone.
-Never in the heat of the race the Ferraris.
-Rubens Barrichello was fourth at the start and kept up with the best because he was low on fuel.
-Michael Schumacher gets by behind Jarno Trulli as in Magny-Cours.
-And in turn he interrupted Kimi Raikkonen's comeback for about ten laps.
-A mediocre race, just as the result is mediocre: the World Champion finishes in sixth position, his teammate is seventh.
+Halfway through the Grand Prix, he got close to his rival, then ended up in a rush-hour traffic jam and even risked hitting his former teammate Jarno Trulli.
+The problem is that so much boredom had put the race marshals to sleep, who waved the blue flag late to the Italian driver to warn him that he must let himself be lapped.
+Never mind: Fernando Alonso is mostly interested in Kimi Räikkönen staying behind.
+So it was, albeit slightly.
+Kimi recovered and finished on the podium.
+His last virtual overtaking was on Giancarlo Fisichella, who made a mistake by turning off the engine while he was refuelling in the pits.
+Fifth place went to Jenson Button, the only Englishman in the company, celebrated by the 100.000 fans present at Silverstone.
+Ferrari was never in the heat of the race.
+Rubens Barrichello was fourth at the start and kept up with the pace of the leaders because he was low on fuel.
+Michael Schumacher stayed behind Jarno Trulli as he did in Magny-Cours.
+And in turn, he interrupted Kimi Räikkönen's comeback for about ten laps.
+A mediocre race, just as the result: the World Champion finished in sixth position, and his teammate was seventh.
 The only consolation is on the sidelines of sport.
-Michael Schumacher closes the speech, saying:
+Michael Schumacher closes the speech, by saying:

 "We hope to have made a small contribution to the people who suffered the attacks, to have offered a little joy for an hour and a half".

-Ferrari accuses the blow, but does not give up.
-If you like, it even goes to trial on its own, admitting that its cars are slow, too slow.
-But try to resist the deadly broadsides of the opponents, in an attempt to overcome a very difficult moment during which the results are always lower than expected.
+Ferrari takes the hit but does not give up.
+If you like, they accused themselves, admitting that the cars are slow, too slow.
+But they are trying to resist the deadly broadsides of the opponents, in an attempt to overcome a very difficult moment during which the results are always lower than expected.
 Michael Schumacher is so down in the dumps that he seems even more human and his tone of voice does not hide disappointment and worries.
 Rubens Barrichello, who all in all has less to lose, tries to find explanations for what is happening, but still hopes for a brilliant season finale, capable of erasing the bitterness of these days.

 "We only collected a few points.
 And we are not happy.
 At the same time, we can't work miracles: there won't be a new Ferrari in the next race in Germany.
 We will have some aerodynamic modifications and maybe slightly different tyres.
-After all, even in France there were some novelties and they weren't enough.
+After all, even in France, there were some upgrades and they weren't enough.
 So it is difficult to predict a sensational result, to promise victories.
 Also because our opponents, McLaren and Renault are strong, very strong and I think they will be even more so in the future, as Ron Dennis said.
-Unfortunately for them, however, they sometimes manage to injure themselves.
+Unfortunately for them, however, they sometimes manage to sabotage themselves.
 We frankly have to admit that we are not competitive now.
-However, in my career I have already gone through worse periods.
-I don't see well, but we will continue to fight".
+However, in my career, I have already gone through worse periods.
+I don't see that well, but we will continue to fight".

 fotor_2023-7-12_14_42_51-fotor-2023071214435.jpeg